Reduce costs & free up your IT team with Device as a Service (DaaS)

 It’s a paid subscription model that streamlines your company’s IT requirements and mitigates the time and cost that comes with managing it all in-house.
 Importantly, it leaves all device management to skilled experts, which frees up your team to focus on their core tasks and responsibilities.

-5 financial benefits of DaaS
+5 financial benefits of Device as a Service (DaaS)

 One of the biggest challenges finance teams face is getting cost predictability, so they can manage their cash flow.
 They often have to rely on managers to provide budgets for the next financial year.
 However, when it comes to IT costs, most managers don’t know enough to forecast accurately, anticipate when hardware or software needs updating or upgrading, or have a crystal ball to know when a device is going to crash.